Saviatron/Plataforma_CTF_UHU/README.md

 La carpeta "lib" contiene todas las dependencias de los proyectos.

 ```
+- JRE: JavaSE-1.8

 - JADE: JAVA Agent DEvelopment Framework is an open source platform for peer-to-peer agent based applications.
 Link: http://jade.tilab.com/

-- Processing: Processing is a flexible software sketchbook and a language for learning how to code within the context of the visual arts.
+- Processing: Processing is a flexible software sketchbook and a language for learning how to code within the
+context of the visual arts.
 » Free to download and open source
 Link: https://processing.org/

-- Minim: Minim is an audio library that uses the JavaSound API, a bit of Tritonus, and Javazoom’s MP3SPI to provide an easy to use audio library for people developing in the Processing environment.
+- Minim: Minim is an audio library that uses the JavaSound API, a bit of Tritonus, and Javazoom’s MP3SPI to
+provide an easy to use audio library for people developing in the Processing environment.
-Minim is licensed under the GNU Lesser General Public License (LGPL), a copy of which is included with the distribution.
+Minim is licensed under the GNU Lesser General Public License (LGPL), a copy of which is included with the
+distribution.
 Link: http://code.compartmental.net/minim/

 ```